-Everyone in Georgia should have access to some type of medical care, regardless of income or ability to pay.
-There are many clinics that serve disadvantaged families and individuals.
+Everyone in Georgia should have access to some medical care, regardless of income or ability to pay.
+Many clinics serve disadvantaged families and individuals.
 Always speak to the hospital’s financial department when you need help with bills.
-There are also programs in local hospitals that offer sliding scale benefits that are based on a person’s income.
+There are also programs in local hospitals that offer sliding scale benefits based on a person’s income.
 These programs provide the ability to see a doctor as well as help with prescription drugs.
 Clients can pay anything for a percentage of their hospital bills and medication to nothing at all.

 Free and Low-Cost Dental Care

 Dental care is expensive, and many people who work every day don’t have dental insurance.
 You can receive care from a dental clinic in the state.
 The only problem is there is often a long waiting list to be seen.
 If you have an emergency like dental pain or need to have a tooth removed, you can get help more quickly.

 Some dentists donate their time to help low-income families and individuals and charge a small fee to be seen.
 (Free Dental Care) There are also traveling dental teams that go from state to state to treat clients for free.
 You can also receive help by going to a dental college in the state.
 Georgia assistance programs help families maintain stability.

 CAPS or Childcare and Parent Services help low-income families with free or affordable childcare assistance.
 Georgia serves 159 counties through the Department of Family and Childcare Services.
 If you are a resident of Georgia, you can apply and receive help when you qualify financially.

 CAPS will subsidize your childcare payment directly to the caregiver.
 They serve families with children under the age of 13 and up to 18 for children with special needs.
 If approved, you can choose your own provider or daycare facility.
 Apply for assistance at COMPASS.